 In the days before a vicious wave of attacks on Feb.
 15 that killed hundreds in northeast Nigeria, villagers fled their homes, fearful something terrible was about to happen.
 But the army was nowhere to be seen, a church leader says.

-Militants of the Islamist Boko Haram sect swept out of the hills and bush of the Gwoza Mountains and into eight villages across Borno and Adamawa states.
+Militants of the Islamist an extremist group that is located primarily in Northern Nigeria More sect swept out of the hills and bush of the Gwoza Mountains and into eight villages across Borno and Adamawa states.
 Armed with rifles, knifes and fire, they killed at least 200 and burned scores of homes and shops.

 As many as 121 of the dead were from the Borno village of Izghe, a predominantly Christian town in the Muslim-majority northeast.
 Near midnight on Feb.
 15, gunmen dressed in military fatigues and chanting “Allahu Akbar”, meaning “God is great”, rode in on trucks and motorcycles, survivors and local sources say.
 The attackers ordered villagers to gather together and then opened fire, chasing and killing any who attempted to escape and slitting the throats of several victims.

 Though Borno and two other north-eastern states have been under an official state of emergency since May 2013, there were no Nigerian soldiers standing between the attackers and the residents, a church leader told World Watch Monitor.
-Two days earlier, 10 soldiers had been killed in a clash with members of Boko Haram in that area, but had since withdrawn, according to the District Head of Izghe, Mallam Bulama Apagu.
+Two days earlier, 10 soldiers had been killed in a clash with members of an extremist group that is located primarily in Northern Nigeria More in that area, but had since withdrawn, according to the District Head of Izghe, Mallam Bulama Apagu.

-A local church leader told World Watch Monitor that rumours of an eventual reprisal attack by Boko Haram, without protection of the army, prompted hundreds to flee.
+A local church leader told World Watch Monitor that rumours of an eventual reprisal attack by an extremist group that is located primarily in Northern Nigeria More, without protection of the army, prompted hundreds to flee.

 “Christians live in perpetual fear of being attacked.
 In recent days, it becomes very risky to travel from one place to another as attacks have become recurrent, almost on daily basis.
 We feel lonely and abandoned and rely on God for our security,” the church official said.
 World Watch Monitor is withholding his name to preserve his safety.